Google Layoffs: Your Rights and Severance Pay Explained

 Why Samfiru Tumarkin LLP?

-Additional resources for Google staff
+Key resources for Google employees

 Disclaimer: The materials above are provided as general information about the rights of non-unionized employees in Canada.
-It is NOT specific to any one company and should NOT be read as suggesting any improper conduct on the part of any specific employer, or a relationship between Samfiru Tumarkin LLP and a specific employer.
+It is not specific to any one company and SHOULD NOT be read as suggesting any improper conduct on the part of any specific employer, or a relationship between Samfiru Tumarkin LLP and a specific employer.